cropmosaiks/Featurization/README.md

 ## Purpose

 The featurization repository is the first repository a user should use in order to execute the [MOSAIKS approach](https://www.nature.com/articles/s41467-021-24638-z).
+It is designed to guide a user through processing satellite images collected by Landsat 8 and Sentinel 2 on the STAC API.
+Code is tailored to run on Planetary Computer.
 This repository contains code for proccessing satellite imagery by encoding with random convolutional features.
 The methodology and workflow requires connection to a [SpatioTemporal Asset Catalog (STAC)](https://stacspec.org/) such as [Microsoft's Planetary Computer (MPC)](https://github.com/microsoft/PlanetaryComputer).
 The base of the code found in this repostiory was originally created by the team at MPC and is hosted as a [tutorial](https://github.com/microsoft/PlanetaryComputerExamples/blob/main/tutorials/mosaiks.ipynb) on MPC Hub.
 Our team has adapted and extended this codebase to featurize imagery over time (monthly) and to include a larger portion of the electromagnetic spectrum (i.e., satellite bands).

+Alternatively, instead of processing satellite images, a user can download pre-processed feature files from the [MOSAIKS API](https://nadar.gspp.berkeley.edu/home/index/?next=/portal/index/) which hosts features collected from a private satellite.
+The features available on the MOSAIKS API are global and therefore not limited to the country of Zambia.
+In order to query features from this website, a user should upload a csv of latitude and longitude points (or create a bounding box) and the features will be processed and sent to the user to download.
+In order to merge these features with other data of interest and execute future analysis, please see the [Modeling repository](https://github.com/cropmosaiks/Modeling).

 ## Datasets